 Turkeys are quite big, so it’s always a good idea to take note of various precautions to avoid any accidents from happening.
 Make sure that the size of your fryer is big enough for the turkey to fit in so that all parts can be cooked at the same pace, as well as to avoid any spillage of the hot oil.

 Turkey is always a delicious choice for meals, and you can never go wrong with it.
 It’s loved by many, especially when prepared well.
-So it’s always important to carefully take note of all points when deep frying the turkey, so you can fully enjoy the flavors it brings.
+If you follow the steps above, you will have a dinner nobody will ever forget.